Embark on an unforgettable journey to the Karimunjawa archipelago, where turquoise waters, pristine beaches, and rich marine life await.

 The 1-night stay in Rome including budget internal European flights, dinner, breakfast and hotel cost €436 ($518) for two.
 You can find out more about this in Rome Hotels & Guesthouses.

-We were therefore intrigued to find out more, and see what this archipelago of islands 80 kilometers out in the Java sea had to offer.
+We were therefore intrigued to find out more, and to see what this archipelago of islands 80 kilometers out in the Java sea had to offer.

-Karimunjawa impressions – Some really nice people
+Karimunjawa has some really nice people

 Our first and lasting impressions of both Java and the Karimunjawa islands are of the people.
 Our journey brought us into close contact with a wide variety of people who always seemed happy to help us out or just to pass the time of day.